Silent Hill: Revelation

-Talks for a Silent Hill sequel began in December 2006, with Christophe Gans returning to direct and Roger Avary writing a script for the project.
-However, after Gans dropped out from directing and Avary was imprisoned for vehicular manslaughter, the project entered development hell.
-Later, in early 2010, Bassett was hired to direct and write the film, replacing Gans and Avary.
-She had expressed her openness to fans' suggestions of actresses for Heather's role.
-On a total estimated $20 million budget, filming lasted from March to May 2011 in Canada, with the 3D RED Epic camera used for the process; audio mixing took place in France.
+Talks for a Silent Hill sequel began in December 2006, with Christophe Gans returning to direct and Roger Avary writing.
+However, after Gans dropped out and Avary was imprisoned for vehicular manslaughter, the project entered development hell.
+Later, in early 2010, Bassett was hired to direct and write, replacing Gans and Avary.
+She had expressed her openness to fans' suggestions of actresses for the role of Heather.
+On an estimated $20 million budget, filming took place from March to May 2011 in Canada, with the 3D RED Epic camera used for the process; audio mixing took place in France.

 Silent Hill: Revelation was released theatrically in North America on October 26, 2012, by Alliance Films and Open Road Films respectively; in France on November 28, by Metropolitan Filmexport.
-The film grossed over $55.9 million worldwide and received negative reviews from critics.

-A sequel, Return to Silent Hill, is in production.
+The film grossed over $55.9 million worldwide and received largely negative reviews from critics.
+A third film, Return to Silent Hill, is in post-production.